chb/smart-docs/updates/smart_0.5/index.md

 models that may require you to change your code:

-1. `LabResult` elements now simply have a `dcterms:date` property indicating the clinically effective time of the measurement.
+1. `LabResult` elements now simply have a `dcterms:date` property indicating the clinically effective time of the measurement (`specimenCollected` has been removed).
 No more hunting through attributions to figure out dates!

 2. `Vital Signs` elements been renamed to `Vital Sign Set` for clarity (since each `Vital Sign Set` contains a set of results that were recorded together).